sergiogc9/fox-awesome-cli/README.md

 ## NodeJS commands

 These commands are helper commands to add non-existing commands or improve existing ones available in `npm` and / or `yarn`.
 Most of them are focused to be used in automated pipelines.

+ℹ️ You can use this cli to execute npm and / or yarn commands.
+If using a non cli custom command or git commands, the cli identifies if using npm or yarn in the project, and runs the passed command to it.
+E.g.: `foxcli publish` or `foxcli install`.

 ### `pkg-manager`